 Please see the attached Applicant Information Pack (combined Job Description and Person Specification) for key duties and responsibilities.

-Interviews date to be confirmed Benefits to you
+Interviews are due to be held on 4th December 2023 Benefits to you

 We offer development opportunities and a wide range of benefits including on-site leisure facilities, shopping concourse, day nurseries and access to a great transport system with easy access to airports and rail travel.

 Please note if you would like to discuss the required hours of this role further, you should approach the contact given.
 In some cases alternative working hours will be considered.